Mak2006/gcp-cloud-labs/Lab 5 Classify Images with Pre-built ML Models using Cloud Vision API and AutoML.md

 We require a labelled data set, showing the different clouds.
 This is available at  - `gsutil -m cp -r gs://automl-codelab-clouds/* {{bucket}}`

 **Labelling the data set**
-We have three diferent folders where the images are kept and the folder names serves as the labels.
+We have three diferent folders where the images are kept and we have an excel where all the files are present and the file has another column which has the label.
+However the file does not have the bucket name, and hence we have to alter the csv.
+`gsutil cp gs://automl-codelab-metadata/data.csv .`
+`sed -i -e "s/placeholder/${BUCKET}/g" ./data.csv`
+`gsutil cp ./data.csv gs://${BUCKET}`

+So our image i

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4MDAwNTA1OSwxNjA0MDMxNzgxLC03Nj
-Q0ODczMTQsODA5MzYyOTIsLTE0NjcwODY2NTEsLTIwNzM3MTE3
-MV19
+eyJoaXN0b3J5IjpbLTE5NTM0MjAxOTEsMTYwNDAzMTc4MSwtNz
+Y0NDg3MzE0LDgwOTM2MjkyLC0xNDY3MDg2NjUxLC0yMDczNzEx
+NzFdfQ==
 -->